JCAHO Requirements and Your Facility

 Can your EHR make sense of them?

-Now that we’re all aware of what the new JCAHO requirements for 2018 are, it’s a good idea to consider how these requirements, while an obvious benefit for patients, are going to help improve your facility as well.
+What are the JCAHO requirements?
+It’s a good idea to consider how these requirements, while an obvious benefit for patients, are going to help improve your facility as well.

 Patient Satisfaction—In and of itself, patient satisfaction is a good thing.
 When favorable ratings are the result of improved outcomes and practices, which are goals for the new requirements, it’s even better.